 The collaborative spirit of the Internet needn’t be compromised either.
 People who receive grants or are on salary or are otherwise unconcerned with making a living can still give their intellectual property away.
 But for those who don’t have a grant or a salary or a trust fund, the Internet can be an important source of income.
 It makes it possible for thousands of free agents to thrive and contribute in ways they otherwise couldn’t afford to.

 Intellectual Property Rules of Thumb

 - You don’t need permission for documents or images that are in the public domain.
-But be certain a document or image is in the public domain before you use it (see [link to whats public domain] What’s Public Domain?).
+But be certain a document or image is in the public domain before you use it (see What’s Public Domain?).